Aeroluna/LunaCoopMod/README.md

 - Increased Vanguard attack count from 8 to 16.
 - Reduced Vanguard range by 1.

 Copied from LOTV Nightmare.
-The nerf from campaign to co-op made building these feel sad.
+The nerf from campaign to co-op made training these feel sad.
 To compensate for unnerfing the damage, the range has been reduced.
 The reduced range also helps them live up to their name.

 - Reworked Wrathwalker attack to hitscan instead of a projectile.